What rules apply when flying flags in the UK?

 United States of America

-Only one Royal Standard is normally flown, and the order of precedence is: The Royal Standard of HM The Queen, The Personal Flags of HRH The Duke of Edinburgh, HRH The Prince of Wales and Duke of Rothesay, HRH The Duke of Cambridge, HRH The Duke of Sussex, HRH The Duke of York, HRH The Earl of Wessex, HRH The Princess Royal, HRH The Duke of Gloucester, HRH The Duke of Kent, HRH Prince Michael of Kent, HRH Princess Alexandra, The Other Members’ Standard.
+Only one Royal Standard is normally flown, and the order of precedence is: The Royal Standard of HM The King, The Personal Flags of HM The Queen, HRH The Prince of Wales and Duke of Rothesay, HRH The Duke of York, HRH The Duke of Edinburgh, HRH The Princess Royal, HRH The Duke of Gloucester, HRH The Duke of Kent, HRH Prince Michael of Kent, HRH Princess Alexandra, The Other Members’ Standard.

 When these ensigns are flown in place of the Union Flag they take the same precedence as the Union Flag.